tldr-pages/tldr/pages/common/dotnet.md

 `dotnet run`

-- Run a packaged dotnet application (only needs the runtime, the rest require the .NET Core SDK installed):
+- Run a packaged dotnet application (only needs the runtime, the rest of the commands require the .NET Core SDK installed):

 `dotnet {{path/to/application.dll}}`